How to Apply for Medicaid in Missouri

 Signing up for Medicaid will also require those with a disability to give details about the nature of their disability to the Medicaid program.
 The MO Medicaid application will also need details of all your family members who file taxes with you.
 In general, those who are married or have children will need to give information about these family members.
 Parents may apply for Medicaid for their children without applying for themselves.

 The form for Medicaid enrollment may require you to consult specific forms to complete certain sections.
 To provide information about your income on your Missouri Medicaid application, you may need to get your W-2 form, your tax return papers or your paystubs from the last month.
 In rare cases, you may have to provide copies of certain documents to verify your identity or eligibility.
-You can download our complimentary guide to Learn more about documents and information needed to complete the Medicaid application.
+You can download our free guide to learn more about documents and information needed to complete the Medicaid application.

 Information Not Required on Missouri Medicaid Applications